• Prospective Buyers FAQ

 For units in the Preserve at Tara, the minimum lease is 30 days, not-to-exceed 12 leases per year.
 Additional restrictions may apply, based on unit address/location.

 The annual assessments are due January 1 each year.
-Refer to the Documents Page for the current year’s budget.
+Refer to the Documents page for the Current Year Budget.

 • Where can I find Estoppel information?